 - Brush Mechanism: The two main types of electric toothbrushes are oscillating and sonic.
 "Oscillating electric toothbrushes spin and move similar to the way your dentist and/or dental hygienist would polish your teeth.
 Sonic electric toothbrushes vibrate and shake off plaque and tartar.
 They disrupt the plaque layer on the teeth in order to remove bacteria," says Dr. Saw.
 While there isn't concrete evidence on which option is more effective.
 Dr. Huang says she recommends sonic toothbrushes at a medium power (30k range) with a compact head (cleans hard to reach surfaces) and two level bristle technology (more gentle and more efficient cleaning).

-Investing in an electric toothbrush doesn't have to mean breaking the bank on a $300 speciality item.
+Investing in an electric toothbrush doesn't have to mean breaking the bank on a pricey speciality item.
 While it certainly can, there are also plenty of effective options on the market that won't leave quite so big of an impact on your next credit card statement.
 Here, dentists share their picks for the best electric toothbrush for every budget, so you don't have to sacrifice any extra green for the sake of a white smile.
+In general, any toothbrush that people are excited to use is beneficial because they will be more inclined to use it, says Dr. Kantor.
 But remember: You can't replace good brushing habits no matter how fancy your toothbrush is.

 For something no-frills that you can get at the drugstore, Dr. Levine says this is the best you can get—it’s been a recommendation of his for a long, long time.
 “Without all the bells and whistles that newer models come with, this one stands the test of time and is still being used widely,” he says.
 “With regular use, this brush may help whiten your teeth, promote oral health, and is infinitely more effective than just a standard brush.”